-LEPRA has been working in Tuberculosis since 1996 in all key areas of TB control, including community mobilisation; direct delivery of services; private sector engagement, capacity building, communication and advocacy; and research linked to laboratory-related work in TB.
-It is a member organisation in Partnership for TB Care and Control in India, Stop TB Partnership, and The Initiative for Promoting Affordable and Quality TB Tests (IPAQT), NGO Health consortium India, It has close network and linkages with State RNTCP of Telangana, Madhya Pradesh, Bihar, Sikkim, Odisha and Andhra Pradesh.
-Represented as member in Country Coordination Mechanisms (CCM) in TB (2013-15) and malaria (2009-12) constituencies.
-LEPRA, Blue Peter Public Health Research Centre (BPHRC), is the first private lab in the country to get accreditation from Central TB Division for culture and drug susceptibility testing for M.Tb.
+LEPRA has been working in Tuberculosis since 1996 in all key areas of TB control, including community mobilisation, direct delivery of services, private sector engagement, capacity building, communication and advocacy, and research linked to laboratory-related work in TB.
+It is a member organisation in partnership for TB care and control in India, Stop TB partnership, and the Initiative for Promoting Affordable and Quality TB Tests (IPAQT), NGO Health Consortium India, it has close network and linkages with state RNTCP of Telangana, Madhya Pradesh, Bihar, Sikkim, Odisha, and Andhra Pradesh.
+Represented as a member of Country Coordination Mechanisms (CCM) in TB (2013-15) and malaria (2009-12) constituencies.
+LEPRA, Blue Peter Public Health Research Centre (BPHRC), is the first private lab in the country to get accreditation from the Central TB Division for culture and drug susceptibility testing for M.Tb.
 Supporting the RNTCP in culture and drug susceptibility testing, LPA for diagnosis and follow-up of MDR TB cases under RNTCP covering 31 districts of Telangana.

 Axshya Project (2010-15), funded by Global Fund Round 9 (World Vision PR), as Sub- Recipient (SR) for Odisha and Madhya Pradesh (MP) states, LEPRA implemented this project with 16 partner NGOs covering 23 districts.
-The highlights of include organising the State level advocacy meetings with doctors from seven medical colleges of secondary and tertiary private/Govt. hospitals organised to promote DOTS-Plus.
-Facilitated MoU between Madhya Pradesh Chemist and Druggist Association & State TB Cell, for their participation in early identification and referral; Sensitised Members of Legislative Assembly on TB & Revised National TB Control Programme in Madhya Pradesh and Odisha states.
-Trained 7707 government health staff (state and district level) on interpersonal communications and soft skills including the patient-friendly behaviour; 1138 CBOs/NGOs were trained in leadership, components of TB programme which contributed formal participation and advocating with district administration; Selected and trained 1701 Community Volunteers in BCC Tool Kit; oriented 2100 Rural Health Care Providers in delivering TB services, encouraged them in referral and DOTS provision schemes at the village level.
-The above engagement resulted in 79115 TB suspect referral, supported the diagnosis of 60014 at microscopy centred, thus detecting 4467 TB cases.
+The highlights include organising the state level advocacy meetings with doctors from seven medical colleges of secondary and tertiary private/govt. hospitals to promote DOTS-Plus.
+Facilitated MoU between Madhya Pradesh Chemist and Druggist Association & state TB cell, for their participation in early identification and referral; sensitised members of legislative assembly on TB & revised national TB control programme in Madhya Pradesh and Odisha states.
+Trained 7,707 government health staff (state and district level) on interpersonal communications and soft skills including the patient-friendly behaviour.
+1,138 CBOs/NGOs were trained in leadership, components of TB programme which contributed formal participation and advocating with district administration, selected and trained 1,701 community volunteers in BCC tool kit, oriented 2,100 rural health care providers in delivering TB services, encouraged them in referral and DOTS provision schemes at the village level.
+The above engagement resulted in 79,115 TB suspect referral, supported the diagnosis of 60,014 at microscopy centred, thus detecting 4,467 TB cases.

-Advocacy, Communication and Social Mobilisation (ACSM) Project (2008-10) funded by USAID for TB Control in India is a jumpstart programme implemented before GFATM R8 through World Vision.
-The project engaged and empowered communities for a greater role in TB control and care through improved knowledge changed attitudes and participation, and enhanced access to and utilization of TB services through successful engagement of the private health sector and communities in ten high TB burden and underperforming districts of Madhya Pradesh and Odisha states.
+Advocacy, Communication and Social Mobilisation (ACSM) Project (2008-10), funded by USAID for TB Control in India is a jumpstart programme implemented before GFATM R8 through World Vision.
+The project engaged and empowered communities for a greater role in TB control and care through improved knowledge changed attitudes and participation leading to enhanced access and utilization of TB services through the successful engagement of the private health sector and communities in ten high TB burden and underperforming districts of Madhya Pradesh and Odisha.
 Trained 287 (Odisha 137) NGOs/CBOs in TB activities and 96 of them engaged actively in implementing the TB activities.
-3602 community meetings, 438 schools, 351 PRI members were sensitized on TB and service provision, trained 301 AYUSH medical officers & 404 government health providers and conducted modular training to 1214 DPs.
-211 defaulter TB cases were retrieved and 19037 TB suspects were referred of which 1581 were detected with TB and treated with DOTS
+3,602 community meetings, 438 schools, 351 PRI members were sensitised on TB and service provision, trained 301 AYUSH medical officers & 404 government health providers and conducted modular training to 1,214 DPs.
+211 defaulter TB cases were retrieved and 19,037 TB suspects were referred of which 1,581 were detected with TB and treated with DOTS.

-Culture – Drug Susceptibility Testing Scheme (2009-2017) funded by Central TB Division implemented in Andhra Pradesh, Sikkim and Telangana.
-As a state-level referral laboratory – IRL for MDR TB diagnosis Culture and Drug susceptibility testing and MTBDR Line Probe Assay.
-With district TB officials support, the sputum samples were collected from MDR suspects and MDR treated cases (follow-up) on scheduled at field level, as per RNTCP-Technical Operational Guidelines of DOTS-Plus.
-The samples are packed in triple pack system with maintain cold chain and labelled as bio-hazard, transported to BPHRC laboratory within 72 hours of specimen collection.
-During 2009-16, 2285 MDR suspects from TB and TB-HIV co-infection were tested, of which 511 diagnosed as MDR-TB cases.
-24946 M-X-DR-TB patients were monitored for treatment response through frequent sputum cultures.
+Culture – Drug Susceptibility Testing Scheme (2009-2017), funded by the Central TB Division implemented in Andhra Pradesh, Sikkim, and Telangana.
+As a state-level referral laboratory – IRL for MDR TB diagnosis culture and drug susceptibility testing and MTBDR Line Probe Assay.
+With district TB officials’ support, the sputum samples were collected from MDR suspects and MDR treated cases (follow-up) on schedule at the field level, as per RNTCP – technical operational guidelines of DOTS-Plus.
+The samples are packed in a triple pack system maintaining the cold chain and labelled as bio-hazard, transported to the BPHRC laboratory within 72 hours of specimen collection.
+During 2009-16, 2,285 MDR suspects from TB and TB-HIV co-infection were tested, of which 511 diagnosed as MDR-TB cases.
+24,946 M-X-DR-TB patients were monitored for treatment response through frequent sputum cultures.
 During 2012-16, 592 XDR-Suspects from M-DR-TB culture positive isolates were screened & transported for base-line drug susceptibility tested at NIRT-Chennai, of which 79 diagnosed as XDR cases.

-The key activities are strengthening community-level structures and government health services for leprosy, TB and HIV; mobile ICTC; community mobilisation and awareness; developing local specific IEC materials; Support government in implementing RNTCP and ICTCs.
-The accomplishments of this project are 10,054 suspects were accompanied by the stakeholders for diagnosis of TB, HIV and leprosy.
-18% of TB suspects, 3% of HIV and 54% of leprosy cases were confirmed and initiated for MDT treatment; Developed 220 village level volunteers and trained in leprosy, TB, HIV, TB-HIV co-infection; Established 150 sputum collection centres established in remote tribal areas and 2174 sputum samples collected and 209 treated with DOTS; Reached 21,100 pregnant women who have undergone HIV testing at MICTC of whom 26 were found to be HIV reactive and Nevirapine administered on 24; 9,672 people (Vulnerable) received treatment through the OPD of which, 1,444 were treated for STIs at STI clinic; Strengthened the function of 12 poor performing microscopy centres; 2267 HIV-TB co-infection cases were referred and treated; HIV testing facilities increased their capacity from conducting less than 4 tests to 13 per day at 3 ICTCs and 488 beneficiaries were linked with various government welfare schemes – “safety net” benefits
+The key activities are strengthening community-level structures and government health services for leprosy, TB and HIV; mobile ICTC, community mobilisation, and awareness; developing local specific IEC materials, support government in implementing RNTCP and ICTCs.
+The accomplishments of this project are 10,054 suspects were accompanied by the stakeholders for diagnosis of TB, HIV, and leprosy.
+18% of TB suspects, 3% of HIV and 54% of leprosy cases were confirmed and initiated for MDT treatment; developed 220 village-level volunteers and trained in leprosy, TB, HIV, TB-HIV co-infection; established 150 sputum collection centres in remote tribal areas and 2,174 sputum samples collected and 209 treated with DOTS; reached 21,100 pregnant women who have undergone HIV testing at MICTC out of which 26 were found to be HIV reactive and Nevirapine administered on 24; 9,672 people (vulnerable) received treatment through the OPD of which, 1,444 were treated for STIs at STI clinic; strengthened the function of 12 poor-performing microscopy centres; 2,267 HIV-TB co-infection cases were referred and treated; HIV testing facilities increased their capacity from conducting less than 4 tests to 13 per day at 3 ICTCs and 488 beneficiaries were linked with various government welfare schemes – “safety net” benefits.